 Follow Federal and State Laws

 According to the Federal Aviation Administration (FAA), drone pilots don’t need a license if they adhere to a set of pre-existing guidelines and regulations.
+However, if you’re considering hiring drone pilots or expanding your fleet, it’s essential to stay updated.

 - All drones that weigh between 0.55 and 55 pounds need to be registered, with a renewal every three years.